Change notification settings on Apple Watch

 By App: All the app’s notifications are grouped.

 Tip: Some apps let you choose the specific kind of notifications you receive.
-For example, for Calendar, you can allow notifications only for certain things, like when you get an invitation or someone changes a shared calendar.
+For example, for Calendar, you can allow notifications only for certain calendars or for specific actions, like when you get an invitation or someone changes a shared calendar.
 For Mail, you can choose which email accounts are allowed to send notifications.

 Change notification settings directly on Apple Watch